erkin/ponysay/README.md

 ### Pony fortune on terminal startup

-This requires that you have the `fortune` utility installed
+This requires that you have the `fortune` utility installed.
+You can install it from your repositories or just fetch the source code from [here](ftp://ftp.ibiblio.org/pub/linux/games/amusements/fortune/).

-    apt-get install fortune

 You can try [this](http://www.reddit.com/r/mylittlelinux/comments/srixi/using_ponysay_with_a_ponified_fortune_warning/) script to ponify fortunes.